+In China, the market for ready-to-eat meals is flourishing.
 Among the basic living needs, “food” undoubtedly occupies the first place.
-During the quarantine period and the closure of the restaurants, people rushing to buy ingredients on the major digital platforms.
+During the quarantine period and the closure of restaurants, people rushed to buy ingredients on the major digital platforms.

 The market size of quick-frozen food is about 150 billion yuan, and that of instant noodles is about 100 billion yuan.
-It is expected that the growth rate of the instant food industry to remain at around 6% in the next few years and the scale of the industry will exceed 630 billion yuan in 2025.
+It is expected that the sales growth rate of the instant food industry to remain at around 6% in the next few years and the scale of the industry will exceed 630 billion yuan in 2025.

 The success of noodles in the prepared dishes industry

-The River Snail instant noodles, also called Luosifen, are a specialty of Liuzhou, a city located in the south-east province of China the Guanxi.
+The River Snail instant noodles, also called Luosifen, are a specialty of Liuzhou, a city located in the southeast province of China Guanxi.
 Since 2014, due to the impact of takeaway platforms such as Ele.me and Meituan, instant noodle sales have shown a downward trend.
 In 2019, this negative trend stopped.
 And since 2020, River Snails rice noodles have become the favorite prepared dish during the epidemic.

-- Ramen Talk.
-The brand RamenTalk was established in 2016.
+- Ramen Talk: The brand RamenTalk was established in 2016.
 In November 2017, “Ramen Talk” announced that it had received an investment of 4 million yuan.
 In March 2018, “Ramen Talk” completed another 10-million-yuan A round of financing.
-On April 17, 2020, “Ramen Talk” thanks to Li Jiaqi’s live streaming sessions sold hundreds of thousands of pieces.
+On April 17, 2020, “Ramen Talk” thanks to Li Jiaqi’s live-streaming sessions sold hundreds of thousands of pieces.

-- Baman beef noodles.
-This brand also emerged as a fast-food brand during the same period.
+- Baman beef noodles: This brand also emerged as a fast-food brand during the same period.
 In 2014, Baman Beef Noodles started from offline stores, and in 2016 they launched a series of quick-cooked beef noodles.
 Since 2014, Baman Beef Noodles has received investment from many well-known VCs such as Zhen Fund and IDG Capital.
 In April 2018, after Baman Beef Noodles completed tens of millions of yuan in Series B financing, the valuation reached 500 million yuan.